quangthang07/new-debugging-tool-firefox/README.md

 CallStack: show call stack status when event happened
 ![overview](./images/overview.png)

-Note: you can click on text at left side of function to jump to JS code in Debugger panel.
+Note: you can click on text at right side of function to jump to JS code in Debugger panel.

 ![jump-to-jscode-in-debugger-panel](./images/jump-to-js-code.png)